-Once the oil is blended in, transfer the dressing to a bowl and mix in the parsley (this will neutralize the garlicky aftertaste of the dressing).
+Once the oil is blended in, transfer the dressing to a bowl and mix in the parsley (this will neutralize the garlicky aftertaste that is common with caesar salad).
 Mix in the grated Parmesan.
 If you want the dressing thicker, add a little more.
 Add salt and fresh cracked pepper to taste.

 Dressing is best when chilled in the fridge for at least one hour – this gives time for the flavors to go through.

 If there is extra dressing, it can be stored for later use.
-This dressing keeps in the fridge for up to 3 days.
+This dressing keeps in the fridge for up to three days.